highlando/academic-kickstart/content/post/covid-19-is-it-over-soon/index.md

 ## Illustrative Examples

 To make sense of the numbers, we start with some example scenarios.
-In the plot below, we have plotted the values for some *fictuous* growth scenarios.
+In the plot below, we have plotted the values for some *fictitious* growth scenarios.

  * an exponential growth -- every day `d` the number of additional casualties is `1.2**d` (*speak: `1.2` to the power of `d`*).
 Note that `1.2` is the rate that is